fdazen/fda-documentation/rate_add_ons.md

 tags:
   - rate add ons
 keywords: "add-ons"
-last_updated: "November 18th, 2015"
+last_updated: "December 18th, 2016"
-summary: Labels are just a simple Bootstrap component that you can include in your pages as needed.
-They represent one of many Bootstrap options you can include in your theme.
+summary: "If you have extra charges that are related to but not part of room charges, you can set them up via the Add-ons items.
+The latter are available to add for each reservation."
 published: true
 ---

-#**Rate Add-Ons**

  - In the Admin Settings, click on the blue link **Rate Add-Ons** under section _Rates_: